actions-marketplace-validations/dtgreene_keyword-version-bump/README.md

 # Keyword Version Bump

-This action bumps and commits a project's version using the [Semantic Versioning system](https://semver.org/).
+This action bumps and commits a node project's version using the [Semantic Versioning system](https://semver.org/).
 The type of bump is determined by searching a target string with a list of keywords.
 The npm package [semver](https://www.npmjs.com/package/semver) is used for incrementing and validating the version.

 # Usage